dhiaCodes/autocomplete_google_places_widget/README.md

   /// The time (in milliseconds) to wait after the user stops typing
   /// to make the API request.
   final int debounceTime;

-  /// A builder for the field decoration.
-If not provided, a default
-  /// decoration will be used. [isSearching] is true when the field is
-  /// currently searching for options, and [isAPIException] is true when
-  /// an error occurred while searching for options. final InputDecoration Function(bool isSearching, bool isAPIException)?
-      fieldDecorationBuilder;

   /// The countries to restrict the search to (two-character region code). final List<String>? countries;